joshrp/IRC-Pipe/README.md

 Take Care.

+##Plus
-Plus my Bash skills are lacking to a monkey using Bing.
+My Bash skills are lacking to a monkey using Bing.

+Please improve this script.